 - Jewellery pliers

-Slide the scissors through the looped threads at the bottom of the tassel and cut.
+4. Slide the scissors through the looped threads at the bottom of the tassel and cut.
 Trim the ends so they’re even, then use a fine comb to brush the ends of the tassel and make it fluffy.
 Repeat Steps 1-4 to make three more blue tassels and two yellow.
 Remember, you can make your tassel earrings in any colour you like and using spare thread from your stash.

-Open the jump ring with the pliers, then loop it under the knot at the top of the blue tassel.
-Attach the earring hook, close the jump ring, then repeat Steps 5-6 to make the second earrings and you’re done!
+6. Open the jump ring with the pliers, then loop it under the knot at the top of the blue tassel.
+Attach the earring hook, close the jump ring.
+Then repeat Steps 5-6 to make the second earrings and you’re done!
 A pair of tassel earrings that make an amazing gift.

 Once you’ve made your DIY tassel earrings, be sure to tag us in a picture on Instagram, Twitter and Facebook.
 We’d love to see the finished result!
 And remember to subscribe to Mollie Makes for more fashion and interiors tutorials.